Changing Childbirth in British Columbia

-Changing Childbirth in BC is the first study in the province that looks at person centred outcomes for pregnancy and birth.
+Changing Childbirth in BC was the first study in the province that looked at person centred outcomes for pregnancy and birth.
 Over 4000 women participated in the study, from all across the province.

 If you have any questions about the results, please contact us.